CaNopyEU/nand-forge/test-fixtures/decoder.md

 # 2-to-4 Line Decoder

-## Description

-A 2-to-4 line decoder takes a 2-bit binary input (A1, A0) and activates exactly one of four output lines (Y0-Y3).
-The output corresponding to the binary value of the input is set to 1; all other outputs are 0.
-This is a fundamental combinational circuit used in address decoding and memory selection.
+A 2-to-4 line decoder takes a 2-bit binary input (A1, A0) and activates exactly one of four output lines (Y0–Y3).
+The output corresponding to the binary value of the input is set to 1; all others are 0.
+Fundamental building block for address decoding and memory selection.

-## Module Overview
+## Modules

 | Name | Inputs | Outputs | Sub-modules | Description |
 |------|--------|---------|-------------|-------------|